 Given that she owns a baking business, Abby Slutsky uses her cleaning, baking and cooking appliances more than the average individual.

-Let me begin this by saying that in a normal environment, I would probably not choose to receive an appliance as a Christmas or birthday gift simply because I associate them with household work.
+Let me begin by saying that in a normal environment, I would probably not choose to receive an appliance as a Christmas or birthday gift simply because I associate it with household work.
 Lately, however, I have been spending a lot more time cooking and cleaning at home.
 I rarely leave the house, so I really do not need more clothing.

 I own all the appliances mentioned here, and I reach for all of them regularly.
-I've used similar products in the past, but these appliances are more effective, reliable, and sturdy than their predecessors.
+I've used similar products in the past, but these appliances are more effective, reliable, and sturdier than their predecessors.

 1. Eufy Robot Vacuum

 My Eufy vacuum cleaner replaced a Roomba that I bought six years ago.
 I have a home-based baking business, so I use it on my kitchen floor almost daily (and sometimes more than once a day).
-It works nicely on carpet, too.
+It works nicely on the carpet, too.
 I bought the 2000Pa, which is the strongest suction model (there are several models), and it picks up debris much better than my old robot vacuum.

 To maximize the cleaning ability of the Eufy, it is very important to empty the debris tray and clean the filter and brushes regularly.
-Although the unit comes with extra filters and parts, I purchased more online so I could replace the brushes and filters very regularly.
+Although the unit comes with extra filters and parts, I purchased more online, so I could replace the brushes and filters very regularly.

 The Eufy is easy to use, but if you leave it in a room by itself, it is important to pick up any wires or items that could get caught in the machine.
 If you want to monitor its cleaning, it has a convenient remote that allows you to direct it to debris.
 When I clean my kitchen, I often use chairs to block the exit to confine the Eufy to that room.
 However, if you are using it in a room that has a door, you can just shut the door while it cleans.
 The compact width allows it to scoot under furniture and other hard-to-reach places that usually require using attachments with a traditional upright vacuum.

-One of my favorite features about the Eufy is that the remote lets me tell it to return to its charger.
+One of my favorite features about the Eufy is that the remote let's me tell it to return to its charger.
 I never worry that the machine is not charging correctly because it knows how to settle itself on the charger properly.

 2. Ninja Blender